 Just remember to start slowly and build up gradually.

 Supplements for diabetes

-A variety of vitamins, minerals, amino acids and other supplements are known to help with symptoms and deficiencies associated with diabetes and hypoglycaemia.
+A variety of vitamins, minerals, amino acids, and other supplements are known to help with symptoms and deficiencies associated with diabetes and hypoglycemia.

 Improved glucose tolerance with lower or similar levels of insulin has been reported in more than ten trials of chromium supplementation in people with varying degrees of glucose intolerance.
 Chromium polynicotinate supplements increase sensitivity to insulin and therefore combat the onset of diabetes.

 The beneficial effects of chromium, together with its wide safety profile, may justify its use as an adjunct therapy in the management of insulin resistance and type-2 diabetes.
 (12)

 People with type 2 diabetes tend to have low magnesium levels and its supplementation improves insulin production.
 The American Diabetes Association acknowledges strong associations between magnesium deficiency and insulin resistance.
 One study showed Magnesium intake may be particularly beneficial in offsetting the risk of developing diabetes among those at high risk.
 (13)